-The first level will feature a beautiful ground-level atrium with access to a coffee shop and café, education rooms, a community meeting room, a chapel, improved wayfinding, admission services and various support services for surgery and critical care areas.
-In addition, level one will feature 14 surgical suites, with the ability to expand up to 20.
+The entry level will feature a beautiful ground-level atrium with access to a coffee shop and café, education rooms, a community meeting room, a chapel, improved wayfinding, admission services and various support services for surgery and critical care areas.
+Level one will feature 14 surgical suites, with the ability to expand up to 20.
 This level will include a hybrid surgical suite, which will be equipped with advanced medical imaging devices that enable minimally invasive surgery.

 Level one will also feature a special procedure room to be used for interventional radiology procedures as well as support programs including a pharmacy and a GI Lab.
-Level two will house a 46-bed critical care unit that can be expanded to 60 units in the future.
-Level three will allow for future growth and expansion.
-Level four will be a mechanical area.
+Level three will house a 46-bed critical care unit that can be expanded to 60 units in the future.
+Level four will allow for future growth and expansion.

 The emergency department will now be accessed from Church Street and will have two separate entrances: one for ambulances and one for walk-in patients.
 There will be seven bays for private ambulance service, separate parking for emergency vehicles (such as law enforcement, etc.) and a covered entrance for patients who arrive via private vehicle.
 There will be ample parking for patients and families.

 For the construction of the tower, St. Bernards is sourcing as many local products as possible.
 For example, steel for the project is from Nucor in Blytheville.